Neighbors Helping Neighbors This winter!

 Volunteer to Become a Westerville Snow Patrolle

-You can sign up online (below) to offer help as a volunteer.
+You can sign up online (below) to offer help as a volunteer for the 2022-2023 snow season.
 The Snow Patrol Program will work to pair you with a nearby neighbor.
 We will be in touch when you have been matched with a neighbor in need.

 Important Information for Snow Patroller Volunteers: